 You can also apply for out-of-pocket help on the marketplace, which is a special offer available to people whose incomes meet specific parameters.
 Unlike the tax credit, the out-of-pocket assistance doesn't come until after you file your annual taxes, but it can help you recoup some of your annual health care costs, including deductibles and co-payments.
 In order to take advantage of out-of-pocket help, you have to be enrolled in a silver-level plan.

 Most people who sign up for insurance using the marketplace qualify for assistance.
-According to the Department of Health and Human Services, about 83 percent of people who signed up for health insurance in 2016 received premium tax credits.
-Last year, the average subsidy was worth $291 a month, which represents a significant portion of the average premium price of a marketplace plan before cost assistance ($386 a month).
+According to the Department of Health and Human Services, about 71 percent of people who signed up for health insurance in 2017 received premium tax credits.
+Last year, the average subsidy was worth $371 a month, which represents a significant portion of the average premium price of a marketplace plan before cost assistance, which was $476 per month.

 If it's outside of open enrollment but you want to estimate how much of a subsidy you might be eligible for, then check out the subsidy calculator available from the Kaiser Family Foundation.
 This will give you some idea of what you might expect once open enrollment starts.

 The marketplace isn't open all year.
 For marketplace and privately purchased plans, there's a set time when you can enroll called the open enrollment period.
 For coverage beginning in 2018, the open enrollment period ran from November 1, 2017 to December 15, 2018.
 The 2019 open enrollment period starts on November 1, 2018 and ends on December 15, 2018.
 Outside of these dates, you can only sign up for marketplace coverage if you qualify for a special enrollment period, which is triggered by having a qualified life event.
 The special enrollment period starts on the date of the qualified life event and ends 60 days thereafter.
 If you don't enroll during this time, then you won't be able to get a private health insurance plan (non-work-sponsored) on or off the marketplace.